Research

 Paper link:

-"Learning Surface Terrain Classifications from Ground Penetrating Radar" (to be presented at CVPR 2024)
+"Learning Surface Terrain Classifications from Ground Penetrating Radar" (presented at CVPR 2024)

 Our custom Clearpath Husky robot with a Ground Penetrating Radar mounted on the back uses classification networks to determine the surface terrain it is driving over.